Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 If you’re interested in earning some fun and easy elective merit badges, I’d also recommend checking out my article on the 3 easiest merit badges you can earn from home in 1 day.

-I hope you found my guide helpful and, until next time, I want to wish you the best of luck in your Scouting journey! 🙂
+Also, if you’re interested in the difficulty rankings for every Eagle-required merit badge, you can check out my full guide here.
+I hope you found my guide helpful!
+Until next time, I’m wishing you the best of luck in your Scouting journey! 🙂

 Cole